root-project/root/README/ReleaseNotes/v606/index.md

 ### THttpServer

 Support of POST HTTP requests.
 For example, ROOT objects can be send with POST request and used as arguments of objects method execution in exe.bin and exe.json requests.
-Request and response HTTP headers are now directely accessible in THttpCallArg class
+Request and response HTTP headers are now directly accessible in THttpCallArg class

 When command is registered with THttpServer::RegisterCommand() method, one could configure additional arguments which should be submitted when